AndrasKovacs/staged-fusion/README.md

 As I mentioned, standard list fusion converts from runtime lists to fusible lists, does fusion on fusible lists, then converts them back to runtime lists.
 I also mentioned that it's essential that fusible list expressions are fully known statically so that they can be computed away at compile time.
-In GHC, we kind of hope that fusible list expressions are statically known.
+In standard GHC list fusion, the best we can do is to hope that fusible list expressions are statically known.

 Whenever GHC *happens* to be able to fully fuse a program, the same program can be written in 2LTT, possibly with some extra staging annotations, and in 2LTT we get a *formal guarantee* that everything fuses.

-Let's proceed to push fusion.
+Let's define the "push" representation.
 The type of statically known list expressions is

     Up [a]